valango/vue-tidy/README.md

 export default {
   data: () => ({
-    unique: undefined   //  Can be use as element ID if we have many instances.
+    unique: undefined   //  Can be used as element ID if we have many instances.
   }),

   name: 'Funny',